 think it's because they're afraid that I won't show them any designs

-that cost less or I will show them a design worth less but charge them
+than that amount or I will show them a design worth less but charge

 the maximum they said they'd want to spend.
 Other artisans or studios